daggerok/gradle-kotlin-dsl-jigsaw-example/README.md

 # java 9+ modules with jigsaw plugin
-with Gradle Kotlin DSL build scripts (for some reasons not recognized in IDEA)
+Using Gradle Kotlin DSL build scripts

 _make sure you have java 11 in your path_